-- the other vehicle (A slight mistake by you or the passing driver could cause a side-swipe crash.); - extended mirrors (Some drivers forget that their mirrors hang out farther than their fenders.); - objects thrown from windows (Even if the driver knows you're there, a passenger may not and might toss something on you or the road ahead of you.); and - blasts of wind from larger vehicles (They can affect your control.
-You have more room for error if you are in the middle portion of the lane when hit by this blast than if you are on either side of the lane.).
+- The other vehicle (A slight mistake by you or the passing driver could cause a side-swipe crash.); - Extended mirrors (Some drivers forget that their mirrors hang out farther than their fenders.); - Objects thrown from windows (Even if the driver knows you're there, a passenger may not and might toss something on you or the road ahead of you.); And - Blasts of wind from larger vehicles (They can affect your control.
+You have more room for error if you are in the middle portion when hit by this blast than if you are on either side of the lane.).